torognes/inf9380/cloud/elasticluster_part1.md

 An admin machine has been created for each of you.
 This is a linux CentOS 7 virtual machine on the NREC Openstack resources.
 We will use this machine for the cloud cluster hands-on session, so that you all have the same setup.

-## 1. Download the ssh key to your laptop
+## 1. Download the ssh key we will use to your laptop
 If you are on linux:
 ```
+cd .ssh
 wget https://raw.githubusercontent.com/torognes/inf9380/master/cloud/inf9380-ssh
-mv inf9380-ssh ~/.ssh/
 chmod 0600 ~/.ssh/inf9380-ssh
 ```

 If you are using PuTTY, follow the procedures you know for PuTTY (e.g. like this: https://support.rackspace.com/how-to/log-into-a-linux-server-with-an-ssh-private-key-on-windows/)

 ## 2. Log into your admin server
-Find the username and password given to you: < ... >
-On linux do:
+Your username on the admin machine is the default username centos Find the machine assigned to you from this list: <...> On linux do:
 ```
-ssh -i .ssh/inf9380-ssh studentNN@admin-studentNN
+ssh -i .ssh/inf9380-ssh centos@admin-studentNN
 ```
 On Windows, use PuTTY to login

-## 3. Install Elasticluster
+## 3. Install Elasticluster on the admin server
 We install the latest version of Elasticluster following the installation instructions from the [Elasticluster docs](https://elasticluster.readthedocs.io/en/latest/install.html#installing-development-code-from-github)